By J. L. Starkey

-The Muehleisen family was no exception to this tradition.
-Lee’s parents, Johann Friedriech and Regina, had at least eight children, and six of the males were given the first name of Johann, including my third-great-grandfather, Conrad Muehleisen.
+The Muehleisen family was no exception.
+Lee’s parents, Johann Friedriech and Regina, had at least eight children, and six of the males had the first name Johann, including my third-great-grandfather, Conrad Muehleisen.

 Born in March 1855, Lee was baptized Johann Gottlieb .
-Though he later legally changed his name to Lee, records can be found under listings for John, John G., John L., or Levy.
-Add to that the fact that Lee had a brother named George (the real John G. Muehleisen), and it is easy to see why German naming traditions wreak havoc with research!
+Though he later legally changed his name to Lee, he can be found in vital records as John, John G., John L., and Levy.
+Add to that the fact that Lee had a brother named George (the real John G. Muehleisen), and it’s easy to see why German naming traditions wreak havoc with research!

-Based on earlier research, it appeared that Lee married twice .
+Based on earlier research, it appeared that Lee married two times .
 His first marriage ended in divorce in 1898, and he predeceased his second wife, Ora Eagan .
-A dedicated career man, he established a reputation as “one of the most artistic and best workmen in the United States” in the printing business .
+A dedicated career man throughout both marriages, he established a reputation as “one of the most artistic and best workmen in the United States” in the printing business .
 All in all, Lee lived a normal life with normal events…or did he?

 I thought so at first.
-It wasn’t until I researched the first divorce of Lee’s brother William that I began to question the timeline – and the events – of Lee’s life story.
+It wasn’t until I researched the first divorce of Lee’s brother, William, that I began to question the timeline – and the events – of Lee’s “normal” life.